hackers/redmine_irc_gateway/README.markdown

 ### What's this?

-This project privides an access to Redmine API via IRC Gateway.
+This project provides an access to Redmine API via IRC Gateway.
 But, yet not working ;-p